gamesbook/pyprototypr/docs/development.rst

 Development
 ===========

-These notes are aimed at those who might be developing further, who want to use as part of other Python projects.
+These notes are aimed at those who might be developing the code further, or who want to use **pyprototypr** as part of other Python projects.

 Coding